singh1114/best/_posts/2020-02-09-how-to-evaluate-your-machine-learning-model-like-a-pro-metrics.md

 What should be your answer to this question?

 Today we are going to talk about the problem of calculating the accuracy of your model along with some code samples that will help you to calculate them easily.

+In the end of the post, you will be able to know and understand all the ways in of evaluating your machine learning model.

 ## What is the process of evaluating your model?